aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/export-range-as-format/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Export a Spreadsheet Range data as a Format file."
+title: "Aspose.Cells Cloud Web API - Export a Spreadsheet data of Range  as a Format file."
 second_title: "Document"
-ArticleTitle: "Export a Spreadsheet Range data as a Format file."
+ArticleTitle: "Export a Spreadsheet data of Range  as a Format file."
 linktitle: "Export Range as Format"
 type: docs
 url: /export-range-as-format/